 View & Investigate Calls

-To view and dive into a user's calls navigate to their user page and select Calls to pull up a rundown of all their placed and received calls in Dialpad.
+Navigate to a user page and select Calls to pull up a rundown of all their placed and received calls in Dialpad.

 From here, select the ID to be pulled into the specific call stats, where we'll display info like: